 How Long to Grill Beef Kabobs

 Remember that the meat will continue to cook a little more and gain a few more degrees once you remove the skewers from the grill onto the platter.

-How to Flip Kabobs on the Grill
+How to Flip Steak Kabobs on the Grill

 Now that you know the basics, you can print this recipe below and start up the grill.
 If you want to do grilled vegetable skewers or chicken, along with the beef I will walk you through temperatures and tips for grilled veggie and chicken kabobs in this post.